OwenCorrigan76/Google-Books-Api-App/README.md

 # Simple Book Filtering App From Google Books

-To use this example, download the files from GitHub or for the repo to your own account and use it from there.
+To use this example, download the files from GitHub or fork the repo to your own account and use it from there.

 ![][i1]